Onit Documentation

 Click Add and Name your Inherited Role whatever you like.

 From the Role dropdown, select a Role.
 This controls what the users can do on any given transaction.
-(E.g., If the Role is limited to read-only access, that permission will filter down to the Inherited Role that you are creating).
+(For example, if the role is limited to read-only access, that permission will filter down to the inherited role you create).

 For the Source Apps property, select one or more apps.
 In our example above, we would select the Country-Permissions app.

 Advanced Configuration: A quick sidebar… You might be wondering why you might select multiple Apps here.
-In some cases, you’ll want to chain a series of Apps together to set up your Security Chain.
-This can be an especially complex type of configuration, but the easiest way to explain why this may be necessary is to expand our real-world example from above.
+Sometimes, you’ll want to combine a series of Apps to set up your Security Chain.
+This can be an especially complex configuration, but the easiest way to explain why this may be necessary is to expand our real-world example from above.
 It’s common to have an App whose sole purpose is to manage your environment’s users and their properties.
-This App is usually named User Profiles, and normally you’ll add users to be a Participant on their own User Profiles Record (e.g., Bob would be a Participant on the User Profiles Record that represented him).
-In this situation, you don’t want to add Bob to be both a Participant on his User Profiles Record and on the Country-Permissions Records that identified the country he lives in -- that’s too much work to do for each user.
-Instead, it’d be much easier to simply create a Field inside of the User Profiles App named Country, and then use that Field to identify where Bob lives.
-Using this approach, you could then have Onit create the following sibling relationships to pass an Inherited Roles from a User Profiles Record to a Country-Permissions Record and onto your Contracts Records:
+This App is usually named User Profiles, and typically, you’ll add users to be a Participant on their own User Profiles Record (e.g., Bob would be a Participant on the User Profiles Record that represented him).
+In this situation, you don’t want to add Bob to be both a Participant on his User Profiles Record and on the Country-Permissions Records that identified the country he lives in -- that’s too much work for each user.
+Instead, it’d be much easier to simply create a Field inside the User Profiles App named Country and then use that Field to identify where Bob lives.
+Using this approach, you could then have Onit create the following sibling relationships to pass Inherited Roles from a User Profiles Record to a Country-Permissions Record and onto your Contracts Records:

 • A sibling relationship from Bob’s User Profiles Record to the appropriate Country-Permission Record.